tlangan1/Life-Helper-Backend/Documentation/README.md

 1. The documentation and schema for the application are located at D:\Computer Science\Original Applications\Life Helper Docs and Schema.

 ### Back End

 1. Each end point is handled by a branch of code in `server.js`.
 These endpoints are of the form .../get/[item name], .../add/[item name], .../delete/[item name] and .../update/[item name].
 1. Each endpoint maps to a database call in `db.js`.
 Each database call is handled by a stored procedure in the database.
 1. Note that the database deletes are actually just logical deletes where the deleted_dtm column of a given item is updated to the current date time.

 ### TODOs

-#### Page title
+#### Completed

+- [x] Determine if the <!--- cspell:disable --> `pushsubscriptionchange` event
+      is fired when the user unregisters <!--- cspell:enable --> the web push notification.
+IT DOES NOT.
-1. [x] For objectives page should be upper case O `Objectives`.
+- [x] For objectives page should be upper case O `Objectives`.
-1. [x] For Goals page should be `Goals for [objective name]`.
+- [x] For Goals page should be `Goals for [objective name]`.
-1. [x] For Tasks page should be `Tasks for [goal name]`.
+- [x] For Tasks page should be `Tasks for [goal name]`.

-#### Navigation

-1. [x] Provide a way to move up the Objective/Goal/Task stack.
+- [x] Provide a way to move up the Objective/Goal/Task stack.

-#### More TODOs...
+- [x] Incorporate the service worker into the Life Helper app.
+- [x] Send a web push notification from the Express Server app when a task is added.
+- [x] Set web push subscription expired_dtm column to the current datetime if a 410 is received from the web push service.
+- [x] Change `push_subscription` nomenclature to `web_push_subscription`
+- [x] Change `notification` nomenclature to `web_push`.
+- [x] Fold `p_save_push_subscription` into `p_add_items`.

-1. [ ] default focus to add text box
+- [x] default focus to add text box
-2. [ ] Incorporate the service worker into the Life Helper app.
-Default to asking the user to accept.
-If they do not provide permission then have the app reload all items on each update, otherwise, use the service worker to keep the data fresh.
-Note how [Pushpad](https://pushpad.xyz/blog/web-push-error-410-the-push-subscription-has-expired-or-the-user-has-unsubscribed) does it.
+- [x] Remove delete_type from object passed to deleteItem in sendWebPush error branch.
+- [x] Replace unsubscribed_dtm and expired_dtm columns in web_push_subscription with a single column called unsubscribed_or_expired_dtm.
+- [x] Alter p_delete_item to reflect this change.
+- [x] Do not push to subscriptions which are no longer valid.
+- [x] Only web push when an item is added or started.
+- [x] Remove the Un-register button from the final version of the application.

+#### Currently Being Implemented

+#### Yet To Be Implemented

+- [ ] Put an expiration date on the web push subscriptions.
+- [ ] Engineer a way to distribute the IP address to use across the three pieces of the application, the app itself, the express server and the service worker.
+- [ ] Write code to handle <!--- cspell:disable --> pushsubscriptionchange <!--- cspell:enable --> event in service worker.
+I
+      can test this by making the expiration date just a few minutes in the future.
+- [ ] When a service worker is un-registered it should be marked as such by setting the “unregistered_dtm” column value to the current datetime.
+Test this by using the application to unregister the service worker.
+- [ ] Use <!--- cspell:disable --> [Pushpad](https://pushpad.xyz/blog/web-push-error-410-the-push-subscription-has-expired-or-the-user-has-unsubscribed) as an example of how to engineer the service worker experience.
 Soon after you open this page a non-modal dialog appears asking the viewer if they would like to stay informed about Pushpad through notifications.
-3. [ ] Get data from database to drive pushes in the Express Server app.
-4. [ ] Remove a web push from the database if a 410 is received from web push service.
-5. [x] Change `push_subscription` nomenclature to `web_push_subscription`
-6. [ ] Change `notification` nomenclature to `web_push`.
-7. [ ] Fold `p_save_push_subscription` into `p_add_items`.
+Note, I placed the pushpad.js file, the file that appears to wrap all this functionaity, in the same directory as this document.
+See the code I added to index.js async function requestNotificationPermission() to see if I can customize the notification permission request message when I create a new subscription. <!--- cspell:enable -->
+- [ ] Engineer the experience of the broader application if the user `does not` accept push notifications.
+- [ ] Engineer the experience of the broader application if the user `does` accept push notifications.
+- [ ] When the application receives a web push notification about a task being added it should respond by adding the task to the cache or other persistent storage such as indexed database, etc. See the [Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Storage_API) for information about the options.
+- [ ] Experiment with the Vite proxy server to get around CORS issues.
+- [ ] It would be nice if the app and the service worker adjusted the IP address to match the current “Wireless LAN adapter Wi-Fi” IP address.
+- [ ] Look at Github repos <!--- cspell:disable --> “sw-precache” <!--- cspell:enable --> and “offline-plugin”.
+See this for the links and other info.